††††† 501 KAR 3:160. Training.

 ††††† STATUTORY AUTHORITY: KRS 441.055

 ††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 441.055(1) requires the Department of Corrections to promulgate administrative regulations establishing minimum standards for jails that house state prisoners and KRS 441.115 sets requirements to obtain training allowances.
-This administrative regulation establishes training requirements for jail personnel.
+This administrative regulation establishes training requirements for jail personnel in full-service jails.

 ††††† (2) The department shall schedule a Jail Training Curriculum Advisory Committee meeting annually to advise concerning needs and topics for jail training curriculum.
 The committee shall be comprised of the Deputy Commissioner of Corrections for Local Facilities, the Director of Local Facilities, and the Director of the Division of Corrections Training (DCT).
 The committee shall also include those members of the Kentucky Jailers Association (KJA) that are appointed by the KJA Executive Board.